LLMs & AI Infrastructure

 - General chat → Qwen3-32B, Llama 4 Scout, or Llama 3.3 70B

-- Lightweight/fast → Phi-4 or Yi-Coder-9B (5-7GB VRAM)
+- Lightweight/fast → Phi-4, Yi-Coder-9B, or Gemma 3 4B (5-7GB VRAM)

 - Enterprise (IP-sensitive) → IBM Granite (license-permissible training data)